-We are subject to federal and state income taxes and the Texas franchise tax.
-The income tax expense for the three and six months ended June 30, 2022 is attributed to Texas franchise tax.
-With the rise in oil prices and the addition of oily, high- margin inventory, we have recently seen positive indications that we will use a portion of our NOLs.
-However, as of June 30, 2022, we believe it is more likely than not that a portion of the NOL loss carryforwards are not fully realizable.
+With the rise in oil prices and the addition of oily, high-margin inventory, we have seen positive indications that we will use our NOLs.
+We utilized \$244.8 million of our NOLs on our 2021 tax return and expect to utilize a comparable amount on our 2022 tax return.
+However, as of September 30, 2022, we believe it is more likely than not that a portion of the NOL loss carryforwards are not fully realizable.
 We continue to consider new evidence, both positive and negative, in determining whether, based on the weight of that evidence, a valuation allowance is needed.
-Such consideration includes projected future cash flows from our oil, NGL and natural gas reserves (including the timing of those cash flows), the reversal of deferred tax liabilities recorded as of June 30, 2022, and our ability to capitalize intangible drilling costs, rather than expensing these costs and future projections of Oklahoma sourced income.
-As of June 30, 2022, a total valuation allowance of \$398.2 million has been recorded to offset our federal and Oklahoma net deferred tax assets, resulting in a \$1.3 million Texas net deferred liability.
-The effective tax rate for our operations was 2%, due to the Texas franchise tax.
-Our effective tax rate is affected by changes in valuation allowances, recurring permanent differences and discrete items that may occur in any given year, but are not consistent from year to year.
+Such consideration includes projected future cash flows from our oil, NGL and natural gas reserves (including the timing of those cash flows), the reversal of deferred tax liabilities recorded as of September 30, 2022, and our ability to capitalize intangible drilling costs, rather than expensing these costs and future projections of Oklahoma sourced income.
+A significant item of objective negative evidence considered was the cumulative historical three-year pre-tax loss and a net deferred tax asset position at September 30, 2022.